Practice overview

 David recently appeared in a six-day High Court trial, led by Peter Petts along with Mark Erridge, in Christie v Mary Ward Legal Centre and Andrew Dymond [2025] EWHC 330 (KB), a complex and long-running professional negligence claim concerning advice given in respect of a forfeiture claim for breach of a service charges covenant.
 David, Peter and Mark represented the Mary Ward Legal Centre; the claim was dismissed in its entirety.

-- Successfully obtaining a possession order for rent arrears in a fast-track trial, dismissing the disrepair counterclaim in its entirety.
+- Representing the landlord in a fast-track possession trial, dismissing the disrepair counterclaim in its entirety.

 - Drafting Particulars of Claim for breach of covenant in respect of commercial property where the commercial tenant had entered liquidation.